codebysid/seller-app/README.md

 ⭐ Local Storage data persistence (Bonus feature)

+⭐ Theme is default persisted using local storage.
+If not present then it defaults to system theme (Bonus feature)

 ⭐ Dynamic Data rendering for countries

 ⭐ You can save/copy it to your own library in Spotify as well